No. 2 UCLA thumps Bakersfield 95-58 in opener, Riley injured

 - Oops!Something went wrong.Please try again later.

-LOS ANGELES (AP) UCLA got a big win to start the season, along with a dose of bad news, too.
+LOS ANGELES — UCLA got a big win to start the season, along with a dose of bad news, too.

 UCLA’s fifth starter, Cody Riley, hurt his left knee eight minutes into the game and didn’t return.